“Health is a state of body, wellness is a state of being”J. Stanford

 Classically in residential aged care, allied health services are included based on assessed care needs, but this standard approach does not necessarily offer dedicated rehabilitation or physiotherapy to promote physical improvement for residents living in care.

 With a different approach to aged care, Oryx Communities endeavours to inspire vitality.
 Encouraging residents to live their best life, the way they choose.
-As such, Oryx has engaged Concentric Rehabilitation to deliver allied health services, including rehabilitation physiotherapy onsite at The Richardson in West Perth, providing a higher standard of living and an enriching way of life for its residents.
+As such, Oryx has launched on-site Vitality+ Wellness Centres to deliver allied health services, including rehabilitation physiotherapy at The Richardson in West Perth and The Queenslea in Claremont, providing a higher standard of living and an enriching way of life for its residents.
 They provide residents with the opportunity to engage in guided exercise classes in our very own, fully equipped and supervised Gymnasium and Indoor Heated Pool.

 Stay on your Feet